Measure F-Measure for a Safer Emeryville

 Research shows that 90% of a child’s brain development occurs before age five.
 Ensuring access to early childhood education benefits everyone in the community with significant and long-lasting effects such as better preparing students to succeed in elementary school, reducing school dropouts, increasing high school and college graduation rates, better preparing students for today’s workforce and keeping kids away from crime.
 Accordingly, the City of Emeryville is looking to preserve access to the quality childcare provided by the Emeryville Child Development Center (ECDC) to serve more local families.

-To provide locally controlled funding for these top city priorities, the Emeryville City Council is considering placing a measure on the March 3, 2020 ballot to increase the local sales tax rate by .25 percent.
-This measure would add $0.25 to a $100 purchase or $2.50 to a $1,000 purchase and would be paid not just by Emeryville residents but also those who shop in Emeryville.
+To provide locally controlled funding for these top city priorities, the Emeryville City Council voted to place Measure F on the March 3, 2020 ballot to increase the local sales tax rate by .25 percent.
+Measure F would add $0.25 to a $100 purchase or $2.50 to a $1,000 purchase and would be paid not just by Emeryville residents but also those who shop in Emeryville.

-If approved by 66.7% of voters, this measure would raise approximately $2 million annually dedicated to:
+If approved by 66.7% of voters, Measure F would raise approximately $2 million annually dedicated to: